Hiking Mount Islip

 IMG_1223

-Luckily, the well-stocked and well kept Little Jimmy Campground is still in excellent shape, with a vault outhouse, plenty of shade, lots of camp stoves and fire rings, and lots of spots for tents.
+Luckily, the well-stocked and maintained Little Jimmy Campground remains in excellent shape, with a vault outhouse, plenty of shade, lots of camp stoves and fire rings, and room for many tents.
 On the Saturday I hiked through, there were a handful of campers relaxing and trading bear stories.
+Because this trail camp is not too far from the road — and is on two popular long-distance trails — try to get here early if you’re attempting to snag a site for yourself … especially on sunny summer weekends.

 IMG_1225